hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 The GC Profile file used by HMF (GC_profile.hg19.1000bp.cnp) is available to download from [HMF-Pipeline-Resources](https://resources.hartwigmedicalfoundation.nl).
 A HG38 equivalent is also available.

 The ref genome must be indexed and have associated sequence dictionary.
-These can be created with samtools as followed:
+These can be created with samtools as follows:
 ```
 samtools faidx ref_genome.fasta
 samtools dict ref_genome.fasta -o ref_genome.dict